Skip to Content

 To support the level of architectural creativity of which its users are capable, Bentley must include sophisticated 3D modeling capabilities in MicroStation.
 (MicroStation is Bentley’s flagship product, with other applications built on top of it, such as Bentley Architecture, Bentley Structural and Bentley HVAC.)
 In addition, MicroStation must be capable of handling very large models.
 “In AEC applications you may not have the complexity of some mechanical models, but you typically have a great many more components – thousands and even tens of thousands,” explains Vern Francisco, development manager, Bentley building products group.
 “In developing our applications, we have to make sure that they are stable even when handling large models.”

-Bentley decided to license Parasolid over ten years ago to provide the core modeling functionality for its software.
+Bentley decided to license Parasolid® software several years ago to provide the core modeling functionality for its software.
 After evaluating the available modeling technologies, the company selected Parasolid, the world’s leading geometric modeling kernel.
 “The primary consideration in selecting a modeling kernel at that time was the quality of the modeler,” says Bill Bentley, manager of Software Operations at Bentley.
 “We believe that Parasolid was – and still is – the most reliable and stable modeling kernel on the market.”
 More recently, Bentley reinforced that decision by standardizing on Parasolid across its product line, so all copies of MicroStation now use it as their 3D modeling foundation.
 Although some users still work exclusively in 2D, the vast majority work in 3D, according to Ray Bentley.
 “We have a larger concentration of 3D users than most PC-based CAD systems,” he says.
 “And the 3D segment is growing as people are seeing the benefits of 3D in terms of usability and productivity.”

 One of the most commonly sought benefits of 3D modeling in building design is visualization.
 “With MicroStation’s built-in rendering capabilities, architects and engineers can quickly make accurate photorealistic images or animations that convey the design intent to their customers, and ensure that the design is understood and appropriate before construction even starts,” explains Francisco.
 “It’s one of the first reasons designers incorporate 3D into their workflow, and it’s extensively used.”
 Another important benefit is the ability to ensure design coordination and constructability while still early in the project, improving the quality and performance of the building and the profitability of the design effort.
 Parasolid enables all MicroStation users to take advantage of these benefits, and assures reliable, stable performance even when they create large models.